tourkaman/PDC-support-web/documents/running/managing_files/klemming.rst

 .. index:: Klemming File System
 .. _klemming:

-Guide: 3.
+Guide: 2.
 Klemming
 ==================

 Klemming is a parallel file system based on Lustre optimized for handling data from many clients at the same time.
 This section provides the guidelines on the usage of Klemming.

 .. note:: You can find Klemming at ``/cfs/klemming``

-.. warning:: All files on Klemming are **NOT** backed up!
+.. warning:: Files on Klemming are **NOT** backed up!

 Key features
 ------------